JohnSnowLabs/spark-nlp/docs/en/alab/tasks.md

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/task_filters.gif" style="width:100%;"/>

-## Search tasks by label:token
+## Task Search by Text, Label and Choice

-Annotation Lab supports the identification of tasks based on the annotations they include.
-Currently supported search queries:
+Annotation Lab offers advanced search features that help users identify the tasks they need based on the text or based on the annotations defined so far.
+Currently supported search queries are:
+- text: patient -> returns all tasks which contain the string "patient";
-- label: ABC -> returns all tasks that have at least one completion containing a chunk with label ABC
+- label: ABC -> returns all tasks that have at least one completion containing a chunk with label ABC;
-- label: ABC=DEF -> returns all tasks that have at least one completion containing the text DEF labeled as ABC
+- label: ABC=DEF -> returns all tasks that have at least one completion containing the text DEF labeled as ABC;
-- choice: Mychoice -> returns all tasks that have at least one completion which classified as Mychoice
+- choice: Sport -> returns all tasks that have at least one completion which classified the task as Sport;
+- choice: Sport,Politics -> returns all tasks that have at least one completion containing multiple choices Sport and Politics.

 Search functionality is case insensitive, thus the following queries `label: ABC=DEF` , `label: Abc=Def` or `label: abc=def` are considered equivalent.

-### Example:
+**Example:**

-Consider a system with 3 tasks which are annotated as below:
+Consider a project with 3 tasks which are annotated as below:

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/task_search_task1.png" style="width:100%;"/>
 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/task_search_task2.png" style="width:100%;"/>